samsuh/2026-journal/README.md

 # 2026-journal

 ## 6/20/26 - Saturday
 - Still no plans.
 This might not be the greatest.
+- DONE ~~Gym Set B~~

 ## 6/19/26 - Friday
 - No plans